tm-pham/covid19_school_transmission/README.md

 ## Model code
 The simulation code was built by Thi Mui Pham using R (version 4.0.1).

 The code is divided into several parts.
 Please find a short overview below.
-A more detailed description can be found in the supplementary material.
 ### Running the code
 [run_simulations_in_parallel.sh](https://github.com/tm-pham/covid19_school_transmission/blob/master/model_code/run_simulations_in_parallel.sh): Bash script to run the simulation code for several scenarios in parallel.
 You can run the script by executing
 ```